JoeyHendricks/python-benchmark-harness/README.md

 - Is my code performing in the way I am expecting?
 - Did this code change deteriorate the performance of my code or project?

+It is then possible to get the answers of these two question on the following two levels:

+1. The smallest unit.
+2. Multiple units that make up a piece of functionality.

+> To what extend you want to stub level on each level completely depends on how effortless you can spin up production-like environments.

-QuickPotato provides you with all the tools needed to answer these two important questions in a easy, reliable, and completely automated way.
+The cool thing about QuickPotato is that it provides you with all the tools needed to answer these two important questions in a easy, reliable, and completely automated way.
 By creating automated low level performance tests with QuickPotato, you are automatically doing the following things:

 - Measuring the end to end performance of your code.
 - Profiling your code with CProfile.